EmadAliEmad/BERT-Fine_tuning-for-Movie-Sentiment-Analysis/README.md

 *   **Version Control:** `Git`, `GitHub`

 ## 📂 Project Structure:
-.

 ├── app.py                       # FastAPI application for inference API.
-├── config.py # Centralized configuration management for model, training, and project paths.
+├── config.py                    # Centralized configuration for model, training, and project paths.
 ├── data_loader.py               # Handles IMDB dataset loading, text cleaning, and data splitting.
 ├── evaluator.py                 # Model evaluation suite and visualization generation.
 ├── logger.py                    # Professional logging setup with Loguru and Rich.
 ├── main.py                      # Main script for model training and evaluation pipeline.
 ├── model.py                     # Defines BERT model architecture.
 ├── trainer.py                   # Encapsulates the model training pipeline.
 ├── requirements.txt             # List of all Python dependencies for the project.

-├── API Images Output Test/ Directory to store screenshots for README.
+├── API Images Output Test/      # Directory to store screenshots for README.
 └── .gitignore                   # Specifies files/directories to be ignored by Git (e.g., large models, virtual environments).

 ## ⚙️ How to Run Locally:

 This project's model (`best_model.h5`) was trained on Kaggle's GPU-enabled notebooks.
 The trained model file is **not directly included** in this GitHub repository due to its large size (approx. 440MB) and GitHub's file size limits.
 However, it can be downloaded directly from the Kaggle Notebook's output.